Mary Whitfield, Research Director

 Michelle Johnson, Office Manager

 Michelle has been our office manager since 2008 and comes to us with a diverse and unique background.
 She is a practicing nurse with expertise in acute care, skilled nursing, home health and Hospice care.
 She has also worked with developmentally disabled children and adults teaching them daily living skills.
-Michelle also loves animals; she has seven dogs and five cats, but her background suggests that she has a particular fondness for birds.
-In addition to her chickens, she has hand-raised parrots for twenty-six years!
+Michelle also loves animals; she has several dogs and cats, but her background suggests that she has a particular fondness for birds.
+In addition to her guineas, she has bred and hand-raised parrots for twenty-six years!
 It started as a hobby and turned into a successful business.
-However, raising parrots requires daily care and the desire for a little free time compelled her to reduce her parrot flock to a yellow-naped Amazon, a senegal parrot and one beautiful and chatty Derbyan.
+However, raising parrots requires daily care and the desire for a little free time compelled her to reduce her parrot flock to two chatty Amazon parrots.
+Her hobbies include ceramics, plants, gardening, and bonsai.

 John earned a B.S. in Natural Resource Management from Colorado State University in 1998, a B.S. in Biology from Western State College of Colorado in 2004, and an M.S. in Zoology from the University of Wyoming in 2008.
 For his master's degree, John combined his love of birds and mountains to study Brown-capped Rosy-Finch habitat selection in the San Juan Mountains of Colorado.
 In addition to rosy-finch research, he has worked on Black Swifts, Flammulated Owls, Gunnison Sage-grouse, Painted Buntings, Red Crossbills, and desert riparian birds research projects.
 As a SSRS Wildlife Biologist, John primarily conducts research and data analysis for our Kern Valley and Lower Colorado River Yellow-billed Cuckoo projects.
 He also contributes to the station's other research projects and website and database development.
 Prior to his career in wildlife biology, John worked for eight years as an outdoor educator teaching outdoor recreation and leadership skills to high school and college students across the Southwest.